 It is important to note that all Powers of Attorney, whether General, Enduring or Lasting only relate to your financial property and affairs and not your personal wellbeing unless you make a Health and Welfare Lasting Power of Attorney, which is the only Power of Attorney relating to your personal welfare and health matters.

 It is the same procedure to make a Health and Welfare Lasting Power of Attorney as it is to make a Financial Property and Affairs Lasting Power of Attorney but it is very different in its use and the power it gives your Attorneys.

-If, and only if, you lose mental capacity, a Health and Welfare Lasting Power of Attorney will give your Attorneys the ability to make decisions about:
+A Health and Welfare Lasting Power of Attorney will give your Attorneys the ability to make decisions about:

-- Your day-to-day care, including diet and dress;
+- Your day to day care, including diet and dress;

 - Who you may have contact with;

 - Consenting to or refusing medical examinations and treatment, including drug therapies;